bsdeducation/bsd-overlay/tutorials/development.md

 In order to publish to BSD Online, you'll need the [AWS command line tools](https://docs.aws.amazon.com/cli/latest/userguide/installing.html).
 Once installed, run `aws configure` and enter the user id and secret access key.
 Ask Neil or Ding.

 After that, you can easily publish this module to BSD Online with `yarn publish`.
 You will be asked to enter a new version number.
 Once the publishing process is complete, the new version and the docs will be available within BSD Online's resources, for example [here](https://app.bsd.education/resources/modules/bsd-overlay/0.1.1/docs/index.html).

+## To-do

+* include FontAwesome as a direct dependency so that we don't depend on an external CDN
+* add animation/effect on button clicks
+* support tooltips on buttons
+* support container anchor options as an alternative to 'position' i.e. we could simply specify any of these as the 'anchor' property: top, top-left, top-right, left, right, bottom, bottom-left, bottom-right
+* support custom className on widgets
+* adjust the docs style: put GLOBAL at the TOP; add search, add tutorials to navigation
+* in Widget.js, applyProps should compare props on the old/new proxies before applying the diff to the DOM
+* add more widgets, of course :)